-

 iestinstrument

-Analysis of Formation Temperature Impact on Battery Cell Volume Expansion
+Formation Temperature Effects on SEI Film Composition and Cell Volume Expansion

 1. Introduction

-Formation is a critical manufacturing step for lithium-ion cells: its primary purpose is to generate a stable solid electrolyte interphase (SEI film) on the negative electrode to electronically isolate the electrode while allowing ionic transport¹ ².
-The quality of the SEI formed during this step strongly influences later cycle performance and lifetime.
-In addition, formation reactions often produce gas and induce electrode volume changes; therefore, formation temperature is a key process parameter that couples electrochemistry, interphase chemistry, and cell swelling.
-In this article, In-Situ Gassing Volume Monitor Analyzer (GVM) is used to test the in-situ volume measurements performed on NCM523/graphite cells at different formation temperatures and explains how formation temperature influences SEI film properties and the timing and magnitude of cell volume swelling.
+Formation is a critical manufacturing step for lithium-ion cells: its primary purpose is to generate a stable SEI film on the negative electrode that electronically isolates the electrode from the electrolyte while still allowing lithium-ion transport.1,2 The quality of the SEI film formed during this step strongly influences subsequent cycle performance and cell lifetime.
+Formation reactions also generate gas and induce electrode volume changes; formation temperature is therefore a key process parameter that couples electrochemistry, interphase chemistry, and cell swelling behavior.

 Figure 1.
-Research progress and timeline of SEI on graphite and lithium metal surfaces¹
+Research progress and timeline of SEI film formation on graphite and lithium metal surfaces1

 2. Experimental Equipment and Test Methods